iheallab/AtomizeAi_Annotation_Tool/README.md

-# Medical Annotation Tool
+# ICU-REACT Dataset Annotation Tool

 ## Description

-The **Medical Annotation Tool** is designed to assist annotators in validating clinical contexts and questions.
+The **ICU-REACT Dataset Annotation Tool** is designed to assist annotators in validating clinical contexts and questions.
 Annotators can check if the provided clinical context and questions are valid, and respond to additional questions as required.
 This tool streamlines the annotation process for medical datasets, ensuring high-quality and accurate data for downstream applications.

 ## Features